gurmadharir/Excel-Skills-for-Business/C2-Intermediate I/README.md

 Discover how **Excel Tables** can make your work faster and more efficient.
 Learn to organize, format, and automate data handling while improving accuracy and flexibility.

-**Objectives:**
+**Key Lessons**

-- Create and format Excel Tables
+- Create and format Excel Tables.
-- Sort and filter data quickly
+- Sort & filter data in Tables quickly.
-- Automate data management using Tables
+- Automation with Tables.

 ---